IBTESHAM-AHMED/utm_mart/FIREBASE_IMPLEMENTATION.md

 ---

-**Note**: This implementation is designed for a single-vendor e-commerce app.
-For multi-vendor support, additional modifications to the data structure and security rules will be required.
+**Note**: This implementation is designed for a multi-vendor e-commerce marketplace where any registered user can buy and sell products.
+Each user can create their own vendor profile and list products for sale while also being able to purchase from other vendors.